buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/Entities/IfcInventory.md

 There are a number of costs that can be associated with an inventory, each cost having a role.
 These are specified through the _CurrentValue_ and _OriginalValue_ attributes.

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; All attributes optional, Where Rule removed.
+> IFC4 CHANGE  All attributes optional, Where Rule removed.

 ## Attributes